 If you’re not comfortable taking the photos yourself, you can hire an expert to do it for you.
-My recommendation is to find a photographer that specializes in product photos for ecommerce.
-I don’t have any specific photographers to recommend because I’ve never used one, but with a simple Google search you can find plenty of them.
+My recommendation is to find a photographer that specializes in product photos for e-commerce.

-Browse through the listings of your competitors and jot down all of the keywords that are in the listing.
+Browse through your competitor’s listings and jot down all of the keywords you find.
 You can use a tool like Merchant Words to see which keywords get the most search volume.

 It’s also important that you use keywords that accurately describe your product.
 Don’t just choose keywords because you think people will search for them.
-Amazon will use your conversion rate as a major factor that will determine where you rank in searches, and if you’re ranking for irrelevant keywords your conversion rate will be low.
+Amazon will use your conversion rate as a major factor in determining where you rank in searches, and if you’re ranking for irrelevant keywords your conversion rate will be low.

 Aside from the photos and the title, the bullet points are the next most important part of the listing.
 Make sure that your bullet points focus on the benefits of the product and how it will help customers.

 Focus on what makes your product unique and better than the competition.
 The bullet points are the best place to sell your product.

 Use all of the bullet points that Amazon gives you.

 Listing Key #4: Fill Out as Much Info as Possible

 When you’re creating a product listing in Amazon Seller Central, there are a ton of different fields.
 Fill out as many of them as possible.
 This will give the customer the most information, and it will also give you the best chance to rank in searches.